canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 * **curl**: a command-line utility to download remote content
 * **build-essential**: a collection of dependencies for building source code
+* **libgconf2-4**: an Electron dependency, commonly used to store app configuration values
 * **nodejs**: A JavaScript runtime, that will also provide the `npm` command we are going to use

 ```bash